turbot/guardrails-docs/docs/reference/glossary/index.md

 **Grant Activation:** Permissions can be granted but not active.
 This allows a user to elevate their privileges for a limited time as needed.
 Functions similarly to the Linux ‘sudo’ command.

 **Event Handler:** The collection of infrastructure deployed into a cloud account to gather events as they occur and forward them to Guardrails for processing.
 Event Handlers use a push-based mechanism for real-time event processing.
-For ease of configuration, Polling can be used as an alternative to Event Handlers.
+For ease of configuration, Event Polling can be used as an alternative to Event Handlers.

+**Polling:** A pull-based mechanism.
+In Event Polling mode, Guardrails periodically queries the cloud provider's event logs to retrieve the latest events.
+Event Polling is easier to set up than Event Handlers, but is slower and entails higher API usage.

 **Event Router:** An Action that receives events from a cloud provider (usually via an Event Handler stack), then takes the appropriate action such as creating or updating a cloud resource record.

-**Exception:** A mechanism to override a required Policy Setting on a Resource at a lower level in the Policy Hierarchy.
-Exceptions can be implemented using static or calculated Policy Settings.

 **Folder:** A logical grouping of Resources.
 Folders help organize Resources and can have Policies attached to them that are inherited by the Resources within the Folder.